7 Types Of Marketing Games (with great playable examples)11 min read

 We all know what puzzles are!
 It’s images that are split into smaller images and mixed that we need to put back together.
 To goal of this type of Marketing Games is to use logic to put the pieces back together.
 There are traditional puzzle games but also puzzle games that are more a by-product of this type of Marketing Game such as Spot-the-difference games.

-Puzzles are always fun marketing games, and they can be a nice way to introduce a new product or make sure your logo is remembered.
-To make things even more engaging you could add a timer to your puzzles, so participants need to finish the puzzle before the timer is done!
+Marketing Games always bring fun to puzzles, and they can serve as a creative way to introduce a new product or ensure that your logo remains memorable.
+To enhance engagement further, consider adding a timer to your puzzles, requiring participants to finish the puzzle before the timer expires!

-A hidden object game is any type of Branded Game where participants need to find hidden objects.
-For example, that includes Seasonal Marketing Games where participants need to find all the Candy Canes hidden in your Christmas image.
-Or another example of a hidden object game could also be a cup game where participants are shown a prize under one of three cups.
-Afterward, cups are moved around, and participants need to follow the prize and find under which cup the prize is hidden once the cup stops moving to win.
+A hidden object game is any type of branded game where participants need to find hidden objects.
+For example, that includes seasonal Marketing Games where participants need to find all the Candy Canes hidden in your Christmas image.
+Another example of a hidden object game could involve a cup game, where participants observe a prize beneath one of three cups.
+Subsequently, cups are moved around, and participants must track the prize and identify under which cup it is hidden once the cup stops moving to win.

 Hidden object games are great to mix with instant-win possibilities.
 Let customers win discounts if they succeed in finding all the candy canes in your Christmas image, or identity which cup contained the prize.